Priyanka-GD/DesignPatterns/ReadME.md

 toppings.
 The base pizza can be decorated with toppings like cheese, pepperoni, mushrooms, and olives.
 Each topping is a decorator that adds its specific functionality (cost, description) to the base pizza.

+#### Facade Design Pattern

+The Facade design pattern provides a simplified interface to a complex subsystem.
+It involves creating a facade class, which acts as a single entry point for clients to interact with the underlying system, hiding its internal complexity.
+Real-time Example: Online Shopping Order Processing Consider an online shopping system where placing an order involves multiple steps:
+Checking product availability in the inventory, Processing payment,
+Arranging shipment, and
+Sending a confirmation email.
+Without the Facade pattern, the client (e.g., the user interface or another module) would need to interact with each of these subsystems directly, leading to complex and tightly coupled code.
+Using the Facade pattern, a OrderFacade class can be created to encapsulate these steps: